-Working for a company that offers a pension plan is one of the greatest financial benefits in Canada.
-But what is an employee pension plan and how can it help you achieve your retirement savings goals?
+One of the major financial benefits that Canadians enjoy is workplace pension plans.
+But what exactly is an employee pension plan?
+And how can it help you reach your retirement savings goals?

 What are the two main types of employee pension plans?